GeoNode/QGISGeoNodePlugin/docs/user-guide.md

 corresponding resources inside QGIS.

 Each search item has buttons that load layers via QGIS OGC providers e.g.  WMS for loading maps, WFS for loading vector layers and WCS for loading raster layers.
+Each of these buttons will have an icon that represents the respective OGC service and a tooltip that explains about the button action.

 The WFS button is used load the vector layers, WCS button for raster layers and WMS button is always available for all resources that support it, if there is a problem with the resource URI the OGC buttons will not